 - Found pain medication and physiotherapy to be unhelpful

-- Can no longer carry out their normal daily routine
+- They can no longer carry out their normal daily routine

 - Have pain that has negatively impacted their mental health and social life.

 If patients are considering having a hip replacement, they should try to optimise their health so that they are fit for surgery.
-As this is a major operation it is important to consider fitness and recovery before deciding to have the procedure.
-In order to do this, patients should try and ensure that they are:
+As this is a major operation, it is important to consider fitness and recovery before deciding to have the procedure.
+To do this, patients should try and ensure that they are:

 - At a stable weight with a BMI of less than 30